Scottish society in the Middle Ages: Kinship and clans

 The agnatic kinship and descent of late Medieval Scottish society, with members of a group sharing a (sometimes fictional) common ancestor, was often reflected in a common surname in the south.
 Unlike in England, where kinship was predominantly cognatic (derived through both males and females), women retained their original surname at marriage and marriages were intended to create friendship between kin groups, rather than a new bond of kinship.
-As a result, a shared surname has been seen as a "test of kinship", providing large bodies of kin who could call on each other’s support.
+As a result, a shared surname has been seen as a "test of kinship", providing large bodies of kin who could call on each other's support.
 This could help intensify the idea of the feud, which was usually carried out as a form of revenge for the death or injury of a kinsman.
 Large bodies of kin could be counted on to support rival sides, although conflict between members of kin groups also occurred.

-The combination of agnatic kinship and a feudal system of obligation has been seen as creating the Highland clan system, evident in records from the thirteenth century.
+The combination of agnatic kinship and a feudal system of obligation has been seen as creating the evolving Highland clan system, evident in records from the thirteenth century.
 Surnames were rare in the Highlands until the seventeenth and eighteenth centuries.
-In the Middle Ages all members of a clan did not share a name and most ordinary members were usually not related to its head.
+In the Middle Ages all members of an identifiable clan did not share a name and many ordinary members were usually not related to its head.
 At the beginning of the era, the head of a clan was often the strongest male in the main sept or branch of the clan, but later, as primogeniture began to dominate, it was usually the eldest son of the last chief.
 The leading families of a clan formed the fine, often seen as equivalent in status to Lowland gentlemen, providing council to the chief in peace and leadership in war.
-Below them were the daoine usisle (in Gaelic) or tacksmen (in Scots), who managed the clan lands and collected the rents.
-In the Isles and along the adjacent western seaboard, there were also buannachann, who acted as a military elite, defending the clan lands from raids and taking part in attacks on clan enemies.
-Most of the followers of the clan were tenants, who supplied labour to the clan heads and sometimes act as soldiers.
-In the early modern era they would take the clan name as their surname, turning the clan into a massive, if often fictive, kin group.
+Below them were the daoine uaisle (in Gaelic) or tacksmen (in Scots), who managed the clan lands and collected the rents.
+In the Isles and along the adjacent western seaboard, there were also buannachan, who acted as a military elite, defending the clan lands from raids and taking part in attacks on clan enemies.
+Most of the followers of the clan were tenants, who supplied labour to the clan heads and to act as soldiers under the system referred to as "Calp".
+In the early modern era they would take the clan name as their surname once obligated by agreement to pay "Calp" to the Chief (Ceann Cinnidh) on their death, turning the clan into a massive, if often fictive, kin group linked by mutual agreement to service and protection.